abemscac/pies-doc/docs/vue3/ref-and-ref.md

 console.log(name.value) // 'world'
 ```

-The same rule applies to any type of value, including array and object.
-For example:
+The same rule applies to any type of value, for example:

 ```ts showLineNumbers
 import { ref } from 'vue'